 Tip: Don’t add DOT 5 to systems with DOT 3 or DOT 4 brake fluid.
 While DOT 3 and DOT 4 are interchangeable, but DOT 5 is a different fluid.
 DOT 3 and DOT 4 are hydroscopic, meaning they can absorb moisture.
 DOT 5 is hydrophobic, meaning it will repel moisture.
 If you mix them, it can cause a major issue with the braking system.

-- Check If the Brake Caliper Is Stuck
+- Check the Brake Caliper for Sticking

 If the brake caliper is stuck in the position with the pads against the rotor, the rotor won’t spin easily since the pads are grabbing it tightly.
 Friction causes heat, and this can cause other symptoms like smoking brakes.